wsg1873/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-this is about some Reinforcement-learning
+this is some method about some Reinforcement-learning